Home » PowerShell » PowerShell – Get AD Group Members and list of Users

 Get-ADGroupMember -Identity "Shell_Sales" -Recursive | Get-ADUser -Property DisplayName | Select-Object DisplayName

-In the above PowerShell script to get members of ad group,
+In the above PowerShell script to get members of the ad group,

-Using PowerShell Get-AdGroupMemeber get members of the active directory group specified by the Identity parameter and passes ad group members to the second command.
+Using PowerShell Get-AdGroupMemeber gets members of the active directory group specified by the Identity parameter.
+It then pipes the output that contains ad group members to the `Get-AdUser` command.

-The third command, Select-Object displayname of all ad users from groups and nested groups on the console.
+The Get-ADUser cmdlet retrieves users from a list of ad users and returns the aduser display name.
+Finally, the Select-Object cmdlet is used to displayname of all ad users from groups and nested groups on the console.

-To get adgroupmember enabled accounts in the specified group, use the Get-AdGroupMember cmdlet to get all the members of the group and piped them to the Get-AdUser cmdlet to get enabled accounts.
+To get adgroupmember enabled accounts in the specified group, use the Get-AdGroupMember cmdlet.
+This command lists all the members of the group and pipes them to the `Get-AdUser` cmdlet to get enabled user accounts.

 $group = "SALESLEADER"